 MCC Email: Gmcdonald@mclennan.edu -Email is the preferred method of contact.
-I strive to respond to emails by the end-of-day in which they are received, or by the next day if they are sent at night.
+I strive to respond to emails by the end-of-day in which they are received, or by the end of the next day if they are sent at night.